-Jennifer Boysko served as aide to Dranesville Supervisor John Foust.
+She previously served as an aide to Dranesville Supervisor John Foust.
 She staffed the Supervisor on all matters related to Economic Advisory Committee and Audit Committee and for all Virginia Department of Transportation Maintenance and Housing issues.
 She served as liaison to help solve district challenges, address constituent issues, and to find solutions to problems.
 Working with various homeowners associations and local organizations she provided connections between constituents, groups, and organizations to County agencies and officials.
 She joined the Supervisor’s staff in 2008 when he was elected, and for the first five years of his term served as his Herndon Aide, Education, Human Services, Utilities and Consumer Affairs Aide.
-She served as Supervisor Foust’s representative in all issues relating to the Herndon area regarding land use and transportation, Metro area planning, liaison with Town government and constituent services.
+She served as Supervisor Foust’s representative on all issues relating to the Herndon area regarding land use and transportation, Metro area planning, liaison with Town government and constituent services.

 Governor McAuliffe appointed her as a Citizen Member of the Virginia Real Estate Board.
 The Real Estate Board licenses salespersons, brokers, and firms representing others in property transactions.
 The Board also enforces Fair Housing Law in cases involving real estate licensees and their employees.